-Having actors delivering lines (performing) while also driving a Picture Car in active traffic is considered Precision Driving, especially if there are cameras and lighting equipment rigged to the inside or outside of the Picture Car.
-So is pulling a Picture Car on a Process Trailer.
+Having actors delivering lines (performing) while also driving a Picture Car on active roadways and in traffic is also considered Precision Driving.
+This is especially true if there are cameras and lighting equipment rigged to the inside or outside of the Picture Car.
+So is towing a Picture Car on a Process Trailer.